sudowing/service-engine/README2.md

 - clonable project that implements the public docker image, containing only the resources unique to an implementation (metadata, migration files, middleware, complex resources, permissions and env vars)
 - demo project, complete with insomnia export that shows multiple CRUD calls via REST & GraphQL against all currenly supported DBs (postgres, mysql and sqlite3)
 - local db quide, which shows you how to quickly setup and load demo postgres, postgis and mysql databases -- used for the demo project and your exploration of this framework

+## unsupported characters

+The schema name, resource name or field name.
+GraphQL SDL supports a limited set of ascii chars.
+It's possible your db uses unsupported characters and this will need to be resolved before you can get this service to run.
+Either update the field names or use the permissions to prohibit publication of resources.

+## DB write permissions

+migrations will require write permissions.